sckv/typed-bus/README.md

     await this.consumer.run({
       eachMessage: async ({ topic, partition, message }) => {
-        // we get the data from Kafka and publish it in the bus await TypedBus.publish({ topic, partition, message, fromKafka: true /** IMPORTANT */ });
+        // we hook into the data from Kafka and publish it into the bus await TypedBus.publish({ topic, partition, message });
       },
     });
   }